mparker2/mparker_phd_thesis/chapter_5/text.md

 ### Pol II ChIP-tiling array analysis

 RNA Polymerase II ChIP-tiling array data was downloaded from GEO Accession GSE21673 [@Chodavarapu2010].
 This data was from plants grown under 24hr light on soil for 10-14 days before being harvested.
 The authors conducted the ChIP using Abcam ab817 Pol II antibody and the GEO entry lists the tiling arrays used as Affymetrix Arabidopsis Tiling 1.0R Array.
-Pol II occupancy tracks were generated from CEL files in R version  using `STARR` version 1.28.0 [@Zacher2010].
+Pol II occupancy tracks were generated from CEL files in R version 3.3.2 using `STARR` version 1.28.0 [@Zacher2010].
 Cyclic lowess method was used for probe intensity normalisation.
 The enrichment ratio of PolII signal intensity over control was calculated and saved in BigWig format using `rtracklayer` version 1.32.2 [@Lawrence2009].
 Metagene profiles for all genes were produced using CGAT `bam2geneprofile` [@Sims2014].
 Gene profiles of merged exons (without introns) were produced using 100 bins across the gene body, with an upstream and downstream extension of 500bp at 10bp resolution (i.e. binned in 10bp intervals).

 To compared Pol II occupancy of G4 containing genes with non-G4 containing genes, genesets with max G4seeqer scores greater than 0.95 and less than 0.05, or maximal PG4 density greater than 2 or equal to zero were used.
 Metagene profile matrices were read into Python using `pandas` and averaged profiles for each geneset were generated using `seaborn` bootstrapping to estimate central tendency and confidence intervals [@Mckinney2011; @Waskom2014].
 Bootstrapped profiles were smoothed using a moving average of 20.
 1000 iterations were used for all bootstraps.
 Profiles were normalised so that the absolute area under the curve was equal to one.

 ### GRO/RNA seq analysis

 Global Run On (GRO) and RNA sequencing data for 6-d-old Arabidopsis seedlings, grown at 22 °C on half Linsmaier and Skoog (LS) medium in constant light, was downloaded from the European Nucleotide Archive (ENA), GEO accession GSE83108 [@Hetzel2016].
 Quality control analyses were performed using `FastQC` version 0.11.3 and `fastq-screen` version 0.5.1 [@Andrews2010; @Wingett2011].
 Mapping to the TAIR10 genome with splice junction annotations from Araport11 [@Initiative2000; @Cheng2017] was conducted using `STAR` version 2.4.2a [@Dobin2013] with default parameters, and generated BAM files were sorted using `samtools` version 1.4.1 [@Li2009].
 Exonic read counts per gene were then counted using `featureCounts` version 1.6.1 [@Liao2013].
-Read counts were normalised for library depth in R [@RCoreTeam2013] using `DESeq2` version 1.18.1 [@Love2014] and log2 transformed to get log counts per million (logCPM).
+Read counts were normalised for library depth in R version 3.4.1 [@RCoreTeam2013] using `DESeq2` version 1.18.1 [@Love2014] and log2 transformed to get log counts per million (logCPM).
 The ratio of GROseq to RNAseq reads was calculated by subtracting the average RNAseq logCPM from the average GROseq logCPM.
 Scatter plots of RNAseq logCPM vs GROseq logCPM were generated in Python using `seaborn` [@Waskom2014].

 To contrast GRO/RNA seq ratios of G4 containing genes with non-G4 containing genes, genesets with max G4seeqer scores greater than 0.95 and less than 0.05, or maximal PG4 density greater than 2 or equal to zero were used.
 Overlayed histograms and kernel density estimate plots of GRO/RNA seq ratio for these genesets were generated using `seaborn` [@Waskom2014].
 Statistical hypothesis testing was conducted using Welch's unpaired T-test.